ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lie t»uie 3« plcdgj with truth;
+Be certaiu that your love will wear
+Beyond the deys of youth.
+For If ye give uot heart to heart.
-ll as hand for hand,
+Ai well as hand for hand,
 11 Und you&#x27;ve played the unwise part,
 And •&#x27;hnilt upon the sand.&quot;
 *T.s welt to save lis well to have